flisanp/ms1-ceramic-studio/README.md

 #### Acknowledgements

-   - Mentor Sinead O'Brien for valuable feedback on design and UX.
+   - Mentor Sinead O'Brien for valuable feedback throughout the project.
    - Friends and family for good input and for testing the site.